Hypogastrium

 The hypogastrium (also called the hypogastric region or suprapubic region) is a region of the abdomen located below the umbilical region.

 Etymology

 The roots of the word hypogastrium mean "below the stomach"; the roots of suprapubic mean "above the pubic bone".

 Boundaries

 The upper limit is the umbilicus while the pubis bone constitutes its lower limit.
-The lateral boundaries are formed are drawing straight lines through the midway between the anterior superior iliac spine and symphisis pubis.
+The lateral boundaries are formed by drawing straight lines through the midway between the anterior superior iliac spine and symphysis pubis.